awsdocs/aws-storagegateway-user-guide/doc_source/appliance-activation.md

 1. Choose **Next** to finish activation\.

-A console banner appears on the Hardware page indicating that the Hardware Appliance has been successfully activated, as shown following\.
+A console banner appears on the Hardware page indicating that the hardware appliance has been successfully activated, as shown following\.

 At this point, the appliance is associated with your account\.
 The next step is to launch a file, tape, or cached volume gateway on your appliance\.